acontell/katas/tetris/README.md

 - npm run-script build

-Once you've done it, just open index.html in your favorite browser and enjoy.
+Once you've done it, just open index.html in your favourite browser and enjoy.